Angels, Dodgers reschedule games ahead of Hurricane Hilary

 According to MLB, tickets for Sunday's rescheduled games will now become the early afternoon games of Saturday's doubleheaders while Saturday's originally scheduled games will remain intact.

-In other sports, the Los Angeles Chargers have no plans to reschedule their Sunday afternoon matchup against the New Orleans Saints.
+In other sports, the Los Angeles Galaxy postponed their Sunday match against Real Salt Lake to Oct.
+14. The Los Angeles Chargers have no plans to reschedule their Sunday afternoon matchup against the New Orleans Saints.

 While on its way to Southern California, Hurricane Hilary strengthen to a Category 4.
 It's expected to weaken by the time it reaches Southern California but will still bring heavy rainfall to the area.